 Asiana Grand Buffet 1968 Hendersonville Rd., South Asheville, 828-654-6879, www.asianagb.com; Chinese Buffet, lunch and dinner daily Inexpensive

 Okay, this is buffet, but it’s a giant one, and if you’re really hungry and want a huge selection of Chinese standards, plus sushi, this is where to go.
-Two people can eat ‘til they bust for $25, less at lunch.
+Two people can eat ‘til they bust for $30, less at lunch.

-Stone Bowl 1987 Hendersonville Rd., South Asheville, 828-676-2172, www.stonebowlkorean.com; Korean, lunch and dinner daily Moderate
+Stone Bowl 1987 Hendersonville Rd., South Asheville, 828-676-2172, www.stonebowlkorean.com; Korean, lunch and dinner daily except Tues.
+Inexpensive to Moderate

 We enjoy the Stone Bowl, though nothing we’ve had has really left us thinking, "Can't wait to go back tomorrow."
-The best dish we’ve tried is the deep fried calamari ($6) -- basically a tempura-style appetizer.
-It is excellent.
-The lunch boxes are a good value -- a main dish such as marinated beef or chicken or deep fried shrimp, with a couple of side dishes, kim chi, dumplings, white or brown rice and soup, a lot of food for $9.
-We take points off because the restaurant doesn't have any Korean beer, just three Japanese beers, a few local brews and some regular mass beers.
-Though the Stone Bowl is in a little strip center on Hendersonville Road, the atmosphere and decor are pleasant, low-key and tasteful.
-There is limited outside seating on a side patio.
-Lunch is around $30 before tip, dinner about $60 or $70.
-One of the co-owners is opening another Korean restaurant soon Downtown.
-Asheville needs all the Asian restaurants it can get, so we’re doing our little part to support the Stone Bowl and its new sister place.
+The best dish we’ve tried is the deep fried calamari, basically a tempura-style appetizer.
+The lunch boxes are a good value, offering a main dish such as marinated beef or chicken or deep fried shrimp, with a couple of side dishes, kim chi, dumplings, white or brown rice and soup, all for $10.
+Stone Bowl offers a good variety of authentic Korean food, including yuk gae jang, jjam bong and kan pung ji.

 Wild Ginger Pho Noodle Bar, 1950 Hendersonville Rd., South Asheville, 828-676-2311, www.wildgingernoodle.com; Vietnamese, lunch and dinner daily except Tuesday, Inexpensive to Moderate